Ir al contenido

 Durante 10 años, la tecnología ha avanzado hacia la estandarización maestra.
 Hoy en día, el arquitecto esculpe los límites y la IA simplemente colorea dentro de las líneas.

-If you zoom out and look at the trajectory of the tech industry over the last 10 years, you will notice a massive, undeniable trend: Master Standardization.
+If you zoom out and look at the trajectory of the tech industry over the last decade, one trend is undeniable: Master Standardization.

-A decade ago, setting up a server required highly specialized, manual labor.
-Then platforms like AWS, Docker, and Kubernetes standardized cloud infrastructure.
+Ten years ago, standing up a server required highly specialized, manual labor.
+Then AWS, Docker, and Kubernetes standardized cloud infrastructure.
 Today, you don't build a server from scratch; you orchestrate standardized containers.

 The Artist and the Coloring Book